Merchant Taylors' School, Northwood: 1927–1961

 When the War ended, Birley informed the Court that he wished to retire, and allow a younger, more energetic man to take over.
 Before he left, The Third form (years 7 & 8) was introduced to allow those from state primaries to enter the school, following the Fleming Committee report in 1944.
 Lord Clauson, who had great influence within the Court, was particularly eager to implement the scheme: "Our predecessors made an educational ladder on which boys could climb to the university, whatever their circumstances.
 The ladder is still here, but a rung is missing and we must put it back."
 It was named the 'Third Form' because the age of entry had been raised from 10 to 13 in the early 20th century, as such the bottom three forms had vanished.
 This meant that by 1944 the lowest year at the school was the Fourth Form.

 Upon entering office, Elder set about re-organising the house system which had been implemented in 1921, which he viewed as dysfunctional.
 The boarders of the Manor of the Rose were spread throughout all four houses, and it was believed that houses of 120 were too large (as of 2017, each house has about 110 students) – as well as lacking Housemasters.
 It seemed to Elder that membership of houses meant very little to the students.
-As such, he re-divided the school into eight houses, giving boarders their own house (Manor of the Rose), and introducing three new houses (Andrews, Mulcaster and Walter).
+As such, he re-divided the school into eight houses, giving boarders their own house (Manor of the Rose), and introducing three new houses (Andrewes, Mulcaster and Walter).
 Elder created the position of Housemaster, who he envisaged would be the pastoral support of each pupil throughout their career.

 In addition, reform was creeping into the school at this time, with the privilege of not wearing a cap (which had previously only applied to Monitors), was extended to Prompters and House Prefects, and subsequently to the entire Sixth Form.
 Around this time, Elder re-introduced the position of Second Master, which had been absent for many years.
 Games was also made compulsory during his tenure.

 The school celebrated its quatercentenary in 1961, and a new art block was given by the Merchant Taylors' Company to honour the event.